opendr-eu/datasets/README.md

 This dataset introduces a realistic synthetic facial image generation pipeline, using a modified version  of Unity's  Perception package installed on a URP project, that has been designed to support active face recognition.
 The developed pipeline enables generating images under a wide range of different view angles and distances, as well as under different illumination conditions and backgrounds.

-The dataset is available as part of the ActiveHuman dataset (see below).
+The dataset is available [here](https://github.com/opendr-eu/datasets/tree/main/active_face)

 - [ActiveHuman](https://zenodo.org/record/8359766)